tldr-pages/tldr/pages/android/bugreportz.md

 # bugreportz

-> Generate a zipped Android bug report through the adb shell.
+> Generate a zipped Android bug report.
+> This command can only be used through `adb shell`.
 > More information: N/A.

 - Generate a complete zipped bug report of an Android device: